 GLOBAL MARKETS-Stocks tick up on upbeat China factory reports, trade talk hopes

-Global shares rose on Monday and oil rebounded after upbeat China manufacturing surveys and as investors clung to hopes Beijing and Washington could reach a compromise in trade talks.
+Global shares shuffled marginally higher on Monday to stand just short of the record peak struck in January 2018, with buyers encouraged by upbeat China manufacturing surveys and hopes that China and the United States will agree on a preliminary trade deal.

-MSCI's index of Asia-Pacific shares outside Japan gained 0.46%, reclaiming some of its loss on Friday while Japan's Nikkei jumped 1.11%.
+As of 0550 GMT, MSCI's broadest gauge of world shares ticked up 0.1%.
 U.S. stock futures gained 0.31% to near-record highs after a dip in a truncated U.S. session on Friday due to the Thanksgiving holiday.

+European stocks are expected to post modest gains at open, with pan-European Euro Stoxx 50 futures were up 0.19%.
+German DAX futures rose 0.21% while FTSE futures inched up 0.13%.

-Mainland Chinese shares also went higher, with the bluechip CSI300 index rising 0.59% from a three-month low hit on Friday.
-The market enjoyed a boost after the Caixin/Markit Manufacturing Purchasing Managers' Index (PMI) index rose to 51.8 in November from 51.7 in the previous month, marking the fastest expansion since December 2016.
+MSCI's index of Asia-Pacific shares outside Japan was up 0.24%, reclaiming some of its loss on Friday while Japan's Nikkei jumped 1.01%.
+Mainland Chinese shares also went higher, with the blue-chip CSI300 index rising as much as 0.68% from a three-month low hit on Friday, before paring gains to stand 0.16% higher.

 While U.S. legislation supporting Hong Kong protesters last week raised concerns about U.S.-China trade negotiations, investors are nonetheless holding the broad view that a further escalation in the trade war can be avoided.
 "It looks a bit difficult for two countries' leaders to shake hands and sign a deal this month.
 What is more likely is to essentially kick the can, with China buying more U.S. farm products while the U.S. postpones its next tariffs," said Hiroyuki Ueno, senior strategist at Sumitomo Mitsui Trust Asset Management.